notallheroeswearcapes/ML_Ex3/README.md

 | UNDER CONSTRUCTION| refer to requirements.txt|

 ## Installation Guide (for Windows)
-1. make sure to have Python 3.8 and pip 21.0.1 installed on your system
+1. make sure to have Python 3.8, pip 21.0.1 and virtualenv installed on your system
 2. clone this repository in a new directory with `git clone https://github.com/notallheroeswearcapes/ML_Ex3.git`
 3. navigate to the project root and create a virtual environment either by following [this tutorial](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env) for PyCharm or by running `virtualenv venv` in the command line
 4. activate the virtual environment by running `venv\scripts\activate`